Social Security Information

 - A valid I-94 card: this can be retrieved at www.cbp.gov/i94

-It is important that you are prepared to follow the COVID-19 safety protocols set by the SSA Office; you are expected to review the protocols before your appointment (https://www.ssa.gov/coronavirus/).
+It is important that you are prepared to follow any COVID-19 safety protocols that may be set by the SSA Office; you are expected to review the protocols before your appointment (https://www.ssa.gov/coronavirus/).

 Before applying for a SSN, new students/scholars must complete check-in with ISSS and have their SEVIS records activated.
 Also, anyone who entered the U.S. through a land border must be present in the U.S. for at least 10 business days before applying.

 Procedure for obtaining documents and appointments with the Social Security Administration

 - If you are a student, you must receive a confirmation email via Workable once you are hired.
 This will provide you with important instructions from the Human Resources office.

 - Middlebury Institute students must complete your paperwork with Human Resources.

 - Request the Verification of Employment (VOE) letter from Human Resources by emailing a request to email@example.com.

 - Submit the VOE to ISSS via email (firstname.lastname@example.org) with a request for a supplemental letter from ISSS.
 This supplemental letter is required for your SSN application.

 - ISSS will respond via email within 5-7 business days with your letters and important follow-up information for filling out the Social Security Number Application.
 We cannot accommodate same-day or urgent requests, so please take this step prior to making any necessary transportation needs and prior to filling out the online or hard copy SSN application forms.

 - Once you receive the supplemental letter from ISSS and have all necessary documents (see above “getting a social security number”), then you will arrange to go to the Social Security Administration office.